Parasitism: Kleptoparasitism

 In kleptoparasitism (from Greek κλέπτης (kleptēs), "thief"), parasites steal food gathered by the host.
 The parasitism is often on close relatives, whether within the same species or between species in the same genus or family.
 For instance, the many lineages of cuckoo bees lay their eggs in the nest cells of other bees in the same family.
 Kleptoparasitism is uncommon generally but conspicuous in birds; some such as skuas are specialised in pirating food from other seabirds, relentlessly chasing them down until they disgorge their catch.

 Sexual parasitism

 A unique approach is seen in some species of anglerfish, such as Ceratias holboelli, where the males are reduced to tiny sexual parasites, wholly dependent on females of their own species for survival, permanently attached below the female's body, and unable to fend for themselves.
 The female nourishes the male and protects him from predators, while the male gives nothing back except the sperm that the female needs to produce the next generation.

 Adelphoparasitism

 Adelphoparasitism, (from Greek ἀδελφός (adelphós), brother), also known as sibling-parasitism, occurs where the host species is closely related to the parasite, often in the same family or genus.
-In the citrus blackfly parasitoid, Encarsia perplexa, unmated females of which may lay haploid eggs in the fully developed larvae of their own species, producing male offspring, while the marine worm Bonellia viridis has a similar reproductive strategy, although the larvae are planktonic.
+In the citrus blackfly parasitoid, Encarsia perplexa, unmated females may lay haploid eggs in the fully developed larvae of their own species, producing male offspring, while the marine worm Bonellia viridis has a similar reproductive strategy, although the larvae are planktonic.